actualbudget/docs/docs/contributing/leadership/new-core-contributors-guide.md

 1. the two people having a disagreement try to come to an agreement first;
 2. if they cannot come to an agreement - they bring it to the contributor team for discussion;
-3. if the bigger contributor team cannot aggree - we bring it to a public vote.
+3. if the bigger contributor team cannot agree - we bring it to a public vote.